Martin Parr: Reception

-The German photographic curator Thomas Weski has said:
+On the other hand, German photographic curator Thomas Weski has said:

 Martin Parr is a chronicler of our age...
 Leisure, consumption and communication are the concepts that this British photographer has been researching for several decades now on his worldwide travels...
 Parr enables us to see things that have seemed familiar to us in a completely new way.

 Dan Rule, writing in The Age, has said:

 Parr's signature is his ability not only to isolate the most evocative of human details, but to elevate such visual fragments to that of the wider societal signpost or glyph.